-Important Dates for the Cropp family
+Early History of the Cropp family

 This web page shows only a small excerpt of our Cropp research.
 Another 45 words (3 lines of text) covering the years 1812, 1848, 1854, 1886, and 1887 are included under the topic Early Cropp History in all our PDF Extended History products and printed products wherever possible.